 Climate action – including more electric or reduced-emission vehicles and buildings, and building smarter and greener transportation infrastructure

-The built environment and green infrastructure – including managing rainwater runoff on impervious surfaces, creating smarter civic facilities and gathering park user data
+The built environment and green infrastructure – including managing rainwater runoff on impervious surfaces, creating smarter civic facilities, gathering park user data and understanding the location and value of green infrastructure in the City.

 Water management – managing stormwater for flood protection and environmental protection, managing sewer inflow and infiltration (leaks), and maintaining healthy waterways.